Tr4pSt3R/temptations/2-from-gods-point-of-view.md

 ## Key Learning
 1. God will exercise various ways of testing His people as a collective.

-## Prayer - Providence - Tues.
-30th August 2016
+## Prayer - Providence - Sun.
+22nd Jan.
+2017
 1. Patience under affliction
-2. Trust Him for provision
+2. Jehovah Jireh, You are the source of all our provision.

 Notable Themes:
   - Children of Israel